Wild Alaskan Company

 2. Meanwhile, prepare chimichurri.
 Finely mince parsley, cilantro, garlic, oregano, and thyme, then combine with red chili flakes in a small mixing bowl.
 Whisk in oil until combined.
 (Alternatively, combine the ingredients in a mini food processor and process until finely chopped, adding in oil once it's processed.
 Transfer to a small bowl.)
 Add a splash of red wine vinegar and season to taste with salt.
 Adjust as desired with more vinegar or salt.

-5. Transfer halibut steaks to a serving platter and top with chimichurri, with extra chimichurri on the side for serving with fish and over vegetables.
+5. Transfer halibut to a serving platter and top with chimichurri, with extra chimichurri on the side for serving with fish and over vegetables.
 Leftover chimichurri can be stored in the refrigerator for up to a day.

 Consuming raw or undercooked meats, poultry, seafood, shellfish, or eggs may increase your risk of food-borne illness, especially if you have a certain medical condition.
 The FDA recommends an internal temperature of 145°F for cooked fish.